 #11: "Survival" by Yoshino Nanjou as Nio Hashiri (ep 11) #12: "QUEEN" by 10 Nen Kuro Gumi (ep 12)

-Immediately I found myself hooked to the Opening song of the Akuma no Riddle "Soushou Innocence" by Maaya Uchida, it really sets the mood and tone for the series while also fitting the themes.
-It really grew on me over time where it began to get me amp for each episode.
-As mentioned before, I was pleased by the custom Endings and to go along with the animation used in each one was also different songs that was also apart of what made them so refreshing and another plus factor in the creativity category.
-The OST's were great in my opinion, I felt that especially when it came to the action scenes or a climatic moment that the OST's used heightened the experience and got me pumped, though I will admit that there will be a fair share of music used that won't be memorable at all.
+The score is mainly fast-paced and dark atmospheric tracks to keep you engaged in the assassinations but no particular track was inherently memorable.
+Immediately I found myself hooked to the Opening song, "Soushou Innocence" by Maaya Uchida.
+It really sets the mood and tone for the series while also fitting the themes.
+As mentioned before, I was pleased by the custom Endings and to go along with the different animation used in each one was also different songs.
+This is what made the Endings so refreshing and another plus factor in the creativity category.
 I had no issues regarding the voice acting, each of the voices used fitted the design and personality of the character.
-There are unfortunate happenings in series where there are characters who's voice does not suit the appearance of the character nor the personality which can be quite sour.
+They deserve praise for showcasing the characters true killer instinct perfectly both in and outside of the assassinations.

-When the series began, I noticed it had a "Yuri" tag but that was later switched with "Shounen-ai".
-Call me a blind bat if I missed anything but there was hardly anything Yuri, sure there the theme was obvious with Tokaku and Haru's relationship but nothing serious or anything that would turn off people who may not like Yuri.
-I didn't have any high expectations going in to this, it was totally a blind watch, I gave it a chance and I do not regret it.
-The series was enjoyable for me and admittedly a lot more than others.
-The concept is nothing new but it did attempt to give it a bit more flair, something I can appreciate.
-The score I had for it before the last two episodes had to be brought down since the ending in my opinion was rather anti-climatic and was a bit disappointed on the route it chose and how it was executed but nonetheless, the ending cannot ruin my experience I had with Akuma no Riddle as a whole.
+When the series began, I noticed it had a "Yuri" tag but that was later switched with ‘Shoujo-ai’.
+Call me blind if I missed anything but there was no Yuri, sure there were hints with Tokaku and Haru's relationship but nothing serious or anything that would turn viewers off who may not like Yuri.
+The concept of survival game is nothing new but it did attempt to give it a bit more flair, something I can appreciate.
+The rating I had for it before the last two episodes was a bit higher but I had to bring it down because I felt the ending was anticlimactic and was disappointed on the route it chose.
+Despite its flaws Akuma no Riddle can still be an enjoyable thriller for those who like episodic series with lots of action, it has its moments and I felt that I may have enjoyed it a bit more if I didn’t go into the show with high expectations.

 Anime Review No.8